 Originally set up to prevent bird egg collecting and to educate for the protection of Australian birds, the Gould League has made a significant impact on generations of Australians and their environmental attitudes.

-Numerous separate Gould League state organisations have existed over the past century.
-One other state’s Gould League remains, Western Australia (Herdsmans Lake Wildlife Centre) whilst New South Wales, South Australia, Queensland and Tasmania have now closed.
+Numerous independent Gould League state organisations have existed over the past century.
+One other state’s Gould League remains, Western Australia (Herdsmans Lake Wildlife Centre) with New South Wales, South Australia, Queensland and Tasmania having now closed.